DevProgress/i-like-hillary-but/_issues/hillary_lgbt.md

 ---
 layout: post
-title: "Doesn't she just pay lip service to the LGBT community?"
+title: "doesn't she just pander to the LGBT community?"
 categories: policy
 ---

-##Q: Doesn't Hillary just pay lip service to the LGBT community?
+##Q: doesn't she just pander to the LGBT community?

 **A**: Not at all.
 Consider these facts: